String of Rubies Plant (Othonna capensis) Indoor Care and Propagation Guide

 String of Rubies has a small root system so frequent repotting is not necessary.
 Repot the plant at the beginning of the growing season only when it becomes crowded in its current pot.

 Use a pot 1 size larger than the current one and one that has a drainage hole to avoid getting soggy soil as it can lead to rotting of the plant.
-Check out these succulents pots available on Amazon.

-A shallow pot is ideal for String of Pickles as it has a small root system and be careful not to bury the stems to prevent rotting.
+A shallow pot is ideal for this plant as it has a small root system and be careful not to bury the stems to prevent rotting.
+Take a look at these succulents pots available on Amazon.

 Pruning